pvasek/kudu-wiki/Azure-Site-Extensions.md

 #### Disabling the private extension transform

-If you run into problems and hose your site, all you have to do is set `WEBSITE_PRIVATE_EXTENSIONS=0` (or remove it) in the site AppSettings, and none of your XDT will be applied.
+If you run into problems and hose your site, all you have to do is set `WEBSITE_PRIVATE_EXTENSIONS=0` in the site AppSettings, and none of your XDT will be applied.